-You have a beautiful yard, but there is something which does not seem right.
+You have a beautiful yard, but there is something that doesn't seem right.
 In your carefully mowed and curated lawn, there are some eyesores.

-These are the weeds which keep sticking out like a sore thumb.
-You have researched several articles on “how to get rid of weeds in lawn” but did not have much success.
-After all, you want to kill weeds not grass.
+These are the weeds that keep sticking out like a sore thumb.
+You have researched several articles on “how to get rid of weeds in lawn” but didn't have much success.
+After all, you want to kill weeds, not grass.

 But don’t lose hope.